SURIYA-po/Deep-Learning/README.md

 # Deep-Learning-
-This where i learn deep learning models and create models
+This where i learn deep learning models with basic foundation of Neural Network and try to Understand each concept clearly .